TheMrGong/MCLeaksApiClient/README.md

 Allows you to interact with my MCLeaks account checker through a RESTful service.

 ## Requirements
 Java 8 is required in order to use the Java API.
+If you'd rather implement your own API (in whatever language), head [here](https://mcleaks.themrgong.xyz/restapi) for the REST API specifications.

 ## FAQ